Sustainable Catering

 Bottled Water Coolers

-We no longer use single use plastic bottles onsite, and by introducing reusable water cartridges we’ve contributed to saving 23.7 billion single-use plastic bottles going to landfills or our oceans each year.
+As part of our wider sustainable catering and sustainability strategy, we no longer use single-use plastic bottles onsite.
+Instead, by introducing reusable water cartridges we’ve contributed to saving 23.7 billion single-use plastic bottles going to landfills or our oceans each year.

 Our water suppliers ensure that bottles are returned, sterilised, and reused.
 In fact, on average the bottles are used up to 50 times over 5 years before they reach end of life.
-When that occurs, the bottles are repurpose and recycled to make other products such as pens and rulers for schools, helping to avoid landfill.
+When that occurs, the bottles are repurposed and recycled to make other products such as pens and rulers for schools, again helping to avoid contributing to landfill.

 Nella – Chopping board Resurfacing